chwthewke/satisfactory-tools/README.md

 `satisfactory-tools-persistence/src/main/resources/reference.conf` to
 `satisfactory-tools-web-v2/src/main/resources/application.conf` and edit that to your preference)

+#### Data setup

+The data (docs and icons) for updates 4 to 6 are in the repository, but the database must be initialized.
+This is achieved by running any or all of the `InitDatabaseModelU[x]` programs in `satisfactory-tools-dev`, which must be run from the root directory of this repo.

 Once the requirements are met, run with `sbt run satisfactory-tools-web-v2`.

 Point your browser at http://localhost:7282

 ### Old text-based interface

 #### To run

-* Copy `satisfactory-tools-core/src/main/resources/reference.conf` to `satisfactory-production-calculator/src/main/resources/application.conf`, edit and pray
+* Copy `satisfactory-production-calculator/src/main/resources/reference.conf` to `satisfactory-production-calculator/src/main/resources/application.conf`, edit and pray
 * Run with SBT `sbt satisfactory-production-calculator/run`

 #### Sample output